pulibrary/pulibrary.github.io/_posts/2024-10-31-builtin-advanced-search.md

 8 have an advanced search feature.
 There is also a [venerable blacklight_advanced_search gem](https://github.com/projectblacklight/blacklight_advanced_search) which has historically provided this functionality, which is compatible with Blacklight 7 but not 8.
-In the interest of maintaining one less dependency, we chose to invest our time into migrating to the built-in feature, rather than trying to make the gem compatible with Blacklight 8.
+In conversation with the wider Blacklight community, in the interest of maintaining one less dependency, we chose to invest our time into migrating to the built-in feature, rather than trying to make the gem compatible with Blacklight 8.